ae.files

 generic file object helpers

-this namespace portion is pure Python providing helpers for file object and content managing. it only depends on the ae.base namespace portion.
+this namespace portion is pure Python code, providing helpers for file object and content managing. it only depends on the ae.base namespace portion.

 Hint